pong3ds/play-with-echo/README.md

 go run main.go

-You will see log appear in console and mylog.txt file
+Access localhost:8080 and You will see log appear in console and mylog.txt file